codemmmmm/file_indexer_searcher/README.md

 Visit [localhost:8000/search](http://127.0.0.1:8000/search) to access the GUI.
 It runs as a Django development server.

+- run with -d ?
+- how to shut down the container
 - replace target with database path (link within the README?)
 - how is the pattern matched
 - what parameters can be sorted, mention copy path to clipboard